Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Circularization

 In ED Fig. \ref{fig:dissipationGeometry}, we show projections of the volumetric dissipation rate $\dot{u}$ onto the $xz$ and $yz$ planes.
 As before, we choose three snapshots in time which are the same as the times of the $xy$ projections in Fig. \ref{fig:projection}.
 Once again, we see a transition in the basic morphology of the dissipation loci as time progresses.
 Initially, dissipation is confined to a narrow (and very geometrically thin) range of $xy$ coordinates corresponding to the vicinity of the compression point.
 By $t=62$ days, the locus of dissipation has expanded greatly in the $x$ direction, and moderately in the $y$ and $z$ directions, indicating a transition in shock locations.

-We now quantify this transition in ED Fig. \ref{fig:dissipationR}, which presents the time evolution of the dissipation radius, $r_{\rm diss}=\int r \dot{E}dV/\int\dot{E}dV$.
-This radius is initially quasi-static at $r_{\rm diss} \approx 150 R_\odot$.
+We now quantify this transition in ED Fig. \ref{fig:dissipationR} (panel a), which presents the time evolution of the dissipation radius, $r_{\rm diss}=\int r \dot{E}dV/\int\dot{E}dV$.
+This radius, which represents an average spatial scale on which dissipation occurs, is initially quasi-static at $r_{\rm diss} \approx 150 R_\odot$.
 Around day $45$ it begins a slow expansion to $r_{\rm diss} \approx 350 R_\odot$, where it remains until day $\approx 55$, after which it begins a rapid expansion, reaching values $r_{\rm diss} \approx 1000 R_\odot$ by the peak of the optical light curve.
 This rapid growth in the dissipation radius near peak light reflects the formation of an extended, eccentric accretion flow, which experiences both internal shocks (akin to the ``secondary shocks'' seen in some recent work\cite{BonnerotLu20}) and also shocks from collisions with debris streams returning for the first time.